flexbox/react-native-bootcamp/hackathon/README.md

 - [ ] Fetch data over the network with `react-query`
 - [ ] Before the end of the day, ship your app to your expo account with `expo publish` like [`@flexbox/detector`](https://expo.dev/@flexbox/detector)

-**Hint:** If you want to know how to add and API with an auth token, have a look at this PR to [add `.env` and Authorization token with `react-query`](https://github.com/flexbox/react-native-bootcamp/pull/76).
+**🔭 Hint:** If you want to know how to add and API with an auth token, have a look at this PR to [add `.env` and Authorization token with `react-query`](https://github.com/flexbox/react-native-bootcamp/pull/76).

 ## 🚀 Spread The World